neighborhood-app/app/README.md

 3. Run `npm run start-db`

 ## Prisma
+1. Run `npx prisma generate` if this is the first time setting up Prisma.
-1. Run `npx prisma db seed` to seed the database;
+2. Run `npx prisma db seed` to seed the database;
 2. Check out the db using `npx prisma studio`;
-3 To reset run `npx prisma migrate reset`.
+3. To reset the database run `npx prisma migrate reset`.